alutov/nrf24le1-espnrf_gateway_and_remote_switch_for_livolo_etc/README.md

 the air conditioner mitsubishi by “pressing” it on the on-off button, and 2 switches, livolo and maifom.
 Connection nrf to switches have made by 5 wires: nrf gnd <-> RF gnd, nrf vdd <-> RF +3v,  nrf p0.5(control) <-> RF DATA, p0.0(state1) <-> PIC 11 livolo(LED) or 11 maifom(control1), p0.1(state2) <-> PIC 5 livolo(LED) or 13 maifom(control2).
 See pictures in other folder.
-I haven’t done anything else in livolo yet, in maifom I increased the capacity before ams1117.
+I haven’t done anything else in livolo yet, in maifom I've increased the capacity before ams1117.